BlearKK/deepdriver/Company_search.md

-  "risk_item": "string",          // The exact risk item from List C "institution_A": "string",     // The institution name provided in the input "relationship_type": "string", // Including "Direct", "Indirect", "Significant Mention", "Unknown", "No Evidence Found" "finding_summary": "string",   // A detailed summary of your findings, describing the nature of the connection, key details (like project names, funding, personnel). **Do not use numbered citations like [1], [2] within this summary.** Mention source types descriptively if helpful (e.g., 'according to their official website', 'as reported by news outlet X').
+  "risk_item": "string",          // The exact risk item from List C "institution_A": "string",     // The institution name provided in the input "relationship_type": "string", // Including "Direct", "Indirect", "Significant Mention", "Unknown", "No Evidence Found" "finding_summary": "string",   // A detailed summary of your findings, describing the nature of the connection, key details (like project names, funding, personnel).
-  "potential_intermediary_B": "string | null", // Name of intermediary organization if relationship is direct or indirect, otherwise null.
+  "potential_intermediary_B": "string[] | null", // Name of intermediary organization if relationship is direct or indirect, otherwise null. using [] to wrap the name.
   "sources": "string[]"          // Array of source URLs that **support the findings described in the finding_summary.**
 }
 ```